Catherine and Katherine

 Catherine (Note: Catherine has no surname) and Katherine McBride are a pair of characters in the 2011 video game Catherine.
-They are romantic rivals for protagonist Vincent Brooks; where Katherine is Vincent's fiancée, controlling, and desiring him to grow up, Catherine is less stable and threatens violence to herself or Vincent if he cheats.
+They are romantic rivals for protagonist Vincent Brooks; Katherine is Vincent's longtime childhood friend and fiancée, controlling, and desiring him to grow up, Catherine is a succubus demon and daughter of the Mesopotamian god Nergal who is less stable and threatens violence to herself or Vincent if he cheats.
 In the video game, Vincent ends up cheating with Catherine, and spends the game trying to figure out what to do while dealing with life-or-death nightmares.
 The characters were created by Katsura Hashino and designed by Shigenori Soejima.

-They have been the subject of analysis by multiple critics, including over which of the two is the superior choice as well as their role in dictating Vincent's actions.
+Catherine and Katherine McBride have been the subject of analysis by multiple critics, including over which of the two is the superior choice as well as their role in dictating Vincent's actions.

 Appearances

 Catherine and Katherine McBride first appear in the video game Catherine, serving as opposing love interests for protagonist Vincent Brooks.
 Katherine is Vincent's fiancée, who has grown irritated with Vincent's indecision with their future and inability to grow up.
 Vincent later meets Catherine in a bar, and wakes up in bed with her the next day.
 Throughout this, Vincent experiences life-or-death nightmares featuring various fears in his life, including a monstrous version of Katherine.
 The two women eventually discover that he's in a relationship with both of them; Catherine tries to kill Katherine, but is accidentally killed instead before returning as a giant monster.
 Katherine has no recollection of this and breaks up with Vincent.
 Vincent later learns that Catherine was a succubus created to trick men, Vincent included, to cheat.
 By the end of the story, depending on the choices made, Vincent can end up marrying Katherine, becoming a demon in the underworld with Catherine, or being single.

+Downloadable costumes based on Catherine and Katherine McBride were made available in Persona 5 for Ann Takamaki and Makoto Niijima respectively.